SudoDotDog/Markus/docs/permission.md

 }
 ```

-If `authPosition` position is defineded, middleware will only pass if position is matched, for example with this route and config, this route will only accept request with `key: 'first-key'` or `key: 'third-key'`.
+If `authPosition` position is defined, middleware will only pass if position is matched, for example with this route and config, this route will only accept request with `key: 'first-key'` or `key: 'third-key'`.